bertiewooster/bertiewooster.github.io/_posts/2022-12-25-RDKit-Find-Groups-Off-Common-Core.md

 ## Notes

-For more information about the other parameters in `SmilesMCStoGridImage`, refer to my original blog post [Find and Highlight the Maximum Common Substructure Between a Set of Molecules Using RDKit]{% post_url 2022-10-09-RDKit-find-and-highlight-the-maximum-common-substructure-between-molecules %})
+For more information about the other parameters in `SmilesMCStoGridImage`, refer to my original blog post [Find and Highlight the Maximum Common Substructure Between a Set of Molecules Using RDKit]({% post_url 2022-10-09-RDKit-find-and-highlight-the-maximum-common-substructure-between-molecules %})

-Thanks to [Greg Landrum](https://github.com/greglandrum) for suggesting this scheme to find groups off of a common core, and to [Brian Kelley](https://github.com/bp-kelley) for clarifying the RDKit's atom numbering scheme for `Chem.ReplaceCore`.
+Thanks to [Greg Landrum](https://github.com/greglandrum) for suggesting this scheme to find groups off of a common core, and to [Brian Kelley](https://github.com/bp-kelley) for clarifying the RDKit's atom numbering scheme for [`Chem.ReplaceCore`](https://www.rdkit.org/docs/source/rdkit.Chem.rdmolops.html#rdkit.Chem.rdmolops.ReplaceCore)).